Last Updated on January 27, 2023

 Want to join in my declutter your home challenge?
-For the month of January, from the living room to the bathroom, to the fridge, I’m going decrapifying my house.
-To keep the process organized, I’ve created a handy dandy free declutter your home checklist that will be sent to your inbox if you sign up for the weekly newsletter (simply fill out the email sign-up below).
-The checklist is filled with decluttering tips you can download and print so we can declutter together!
+During the entire month of January, from the living room to the bathroom, to the fridge, I’m going decrapifying my house.
+New year, clean home!
+To keep the process organized, I’ve created a handy dandy, free declutter your home checklist that will be sent to your inbox if you sign up for the weekly newsletter (fill out the email sign-up below).
+The checklist covers the entire decluttering process and is filled with tips you can download and print so we can maintain a clutter-free home together!
 Let’s do this!

 1. Block Out 1 Hour A Day

 Set your timer for one hour and commit to only decluttering the specified room during that time.
 Put the phone away.
 No TikTokking or texting.
 Turn off the TV.
-(Tunes are acceptable and encouraged.
-Check out my music playlists if you’re looking for a fun mixtape.)
+(Tunes are acceptable and highly encouraged.
+Check out my music playlists if you want a fun mixtape.)
 If a room takes longer than one hour and you have extra time, set the timer for another hour.
 If you do not have time, reschedule to continue the process.

 2. Set The Goal